 The SSI and SSDI programs aren't set up to help directly pay for expenses like rent or utilities.
 But you don't have to use your monthly disability payments only for expenses related to your disability (like doctor's visits or prescription medication).
 You can use the money you get from Social Security to pay for whatever you need—including paying for your utilities and rent.
 SSI doesn't have limits on how much you can spend for rent.

-Although Social Security doesn't offer housing or rent assistance for SSI or SSDI recipients, other help is available.
+Although Social Security doesn't directly offer rent for SSI or SSDI recipients, other help is available.
 If you need housing assistance, the U.S. Department of Housing and Urban Development (HUD) funds programs that can help eligible Social Security disability recipients.
-In addition to public housing, if your income is very low, you might qualify for HUD Housing Choice (Section 8) vouchers.

-Learn more about federal resources available for SSI and SSDI recipients who need housing or rent assistance.
+You can learn more about federal resources for housing, including housing vouchers, by reading our article for SSI and SSDI recipients who need housing assistance.

-But not all help with housing expenses is considered ISM.
-Social Security won't reduce your monthly benefit if either of the following apply to you:
+But not all help with rent and food expenses is considered ISM.
+Social Security won't reduce your monthly benefit if any of the following apply to you:

 LIHEAP helps pay for gas and electric utilities (heating and cooling costs) through bill payment assistance and energy crisis aid to families in need.
 LIHEAP can also help with heating system repairs (or replacement) and offers free weatherization services to make your home more energy efficient, including